Stabilizing Rate of Stochastic Control Systems: Numerical Experiments

 \section{Numerical Experiments}

 We now demonstrate the proposed framework through two representative numerical examples.
-The first examines how the optimal stabilizing rate responds to varying noise intensities, while the second explores a higher-dimensional case that is highly challenging to stabilize, thus it is not clear a priori whether this system can be stabilized in the mean-square sense.
+The first example reports a randomized evaluation over \(100\) generated systems and examines the tightness of the certified lower and upper bounds.
+The second example considers a challenging system near the mean-square stability boundary, for which it is not clear a priori whether the system can be stabilized in the mean-square sense.